 Application of sections 2, 3 & 4: The National Terms of Connection contain 4 sections.
 This section 1 will always apply to you and the premises.
 In addition, one of section 2, 3 or 4 will also apply to you and the premises, depending on the physical nature of the connection at the premises:

-if the connection is metered directly by putting the full electrical current through the meter (known as ‘whole current metering’), section 2 will apply (this is usually the case with domestic properties and small industrial and commercial properties);
+if the connection is metered directly by putting the full electrical current through the meter (known as ‘whole current metering’), or is a license exempt distribution system that is reasonably capable of being metered by whole current metering, section 2 will apply (this is usually the case with domestic properties and small industrial and commercial properties);

-if the connection is metered indirectly by using current transformers to induce a reference current which is then put through the meter (known as ‘C/T metering’), section 3 will apply (this is usually the case with large industrial and commercial properties); or
+if the connection is metered indirectly by using current transformers to induce a reference current which is then put through the meter (known as ‘C/T metering’), or is a license exempt distribution system that is not reasonably capable of being metered by whole current metering, section 3 will apply (this is usually the case with large industrial and commercial properties); or

 if the network operator has agreed that the connection need not be metered (known as ‘unmetered supply’), section 4 will apply (this is usually the case with street lighting).